 Solar panel batteries can provide a backup power source to keep pipes from bursting, food from spoiling, and sump pumps running during a power outage, something that is happening more often due to strain on the utility company’s resources in some areas.

 The combination of falling prices for solar and better storage makes solar plus storage a practical option in any state.
 POWERHOME makes switching to solar power easy in the eight states we serve, and we also offer a battery option.
-With $0 up-front costs and 100% financing available for qualified homeowners, you can begin taking advantage of solar power and lowering your utility bill.
+With $0 up-front costs and 100% financing available for qualified homeowners, you can begin taking advantage of solar power and lowering your electric bill.
 If you are interested in finding out how solar can work for you, contact us online or at 1-800-765-2715.